stefanvstein/stonehorse.candy/README.md

 *Back to [Usage](#usage)*

-Most functions in this code collection is of functional style.
-Functional programming languages usually utilize tail calls to implement iteration.
-It is simple and allow for programming without side effects.
-Variables are turned into final argument values.
-Java does not support tail calls well since the compiler can't optimize away excessive stack usage, among other things.
-Compilers can implement tail call optimization using a trampoline, and the very same constructs can be written by hand in a library.
+Functional programming languages usually utilize recursive tail calls to implement iteration.
+It is simple and allow for programming without side effects as variables are turned into final function arguments.
+Java does not support optimized recursive calls and will continuously consume stack.
+Both compilers and libraries can optimize recursive tail calls using a trampoline.

 A function like: